 Ever since I watched the PBS Nature episode about Japanese snow monkeys, I hoped that one day I might be able to see them in person.
-In the winter of 2016 when my husband and I visited japan, we took the opportunity for a visit to Japan’s Snow Monkey Park.
-The experience with the snow monkeys was as engaging and entertaining as anything I could have wished for.
+When I had the chance to visit Japan in winter with my husband, we took the opportunity for a visit the Jigokudani Monkey Park from Tokyo The experience with the snow monkeys was as engaging and entertaining as anything I could have wished for.
 In many ways, it was like looking in a mirror.

 We caught our first glimpse of the monkeys in the trees as we approached their hot spring.
 They were amazingly tame and unperturbed by the presence of humans in their environment.
 They continued about their business of grooming, foraging and playing, and seemed only mildly interested in the big, two legged creatures invading their space.
 The hot spring bath was surrounded by visitors, but that did not bother them in the least either.
 The monkeys were clearly used to humans in their environment.

 Since it wasn’t too cold, we stood there and watched them for a few hours.
 They exhibited extremely human behaviors with the various monkeys showing obvious personalities.
 They played.
 They groomed.
 They got in and out and then back into the hot water.
 Some fought over what appeared to be prime real estate in the bath.
 Others just hung out and chilled and stared back at us.

 The young ones clung to their mothers.
 Then they got off and ran around chasing each other.
 Then they climbed back on their mothers.
 Babies nursed as their mothers held them close.
 There were clear hierarchies, with one or two of the males exhibiting dominant behavior, but overall, the troop seemed to get along, with its members understanding their role in the pecking order.

 This one was clearly not bothered by an audience.

 Just chilling out.

 This guy or gal just hung out in this position for a long time, just relaxing, looking out at us the whole time and not bothered by much of anything.